Nosebleeds (Epistaxis)

 The National Institute for Health and Care Excellence (NICE) guidelines recommend a stepwise approach to the management of nosebleeds, starting with conservative measures and progressing to more invasive interventions if necessary.
 These guidelines emphasise the importance of identifying and addressing any underlying causes, such as nasal masses or tumours, to provide a comprehensive and effective treatment plan.

-Professor Vik Veer, a leading expert in ENT surgery, can provide personalised advice and treatment options for individuals experiencing frequent or severe nosebleeds.
+Professor Vik Veer, a leading ENT surgeon London, can provide personalised advice and treatment options for individuals experiencing frequent or severe nosebleeds.
 By understanding the causes and appropriate treatments for epistaxis, patients can make informed decisions about their care and improve their quality of life.
+Patients are seen at 150 Harley Street and other central London locations.